rogeercruz/docker-wordpress-imagemagick/readme.md

-# Docker environment to develop wordpress projects with imageMagick
+## Docker environment to develop wordpress projects with imageMagick
-## Content:
+#### This environment contains:
   - Wordpress = /php/apache/imagick
   - PhpMyadmin
   - Mysql

-By default the WP container will run at port 80 PhpMyadmin will run at 8080 and mysql at 3606
+By default the WordPress container will run at port 80 (is possible to change this inside docker-compose.yml), phpMyAdmin will run at 8080 and mysql at 3606
 The '.env' file sets the environment variables.

-### To run it is necessary install docker.
+#### To run it is necessary to install [docker!](https://www.docker.com/)
 #### In the terminal type

 ```